jhuix/vscode-markdown-preview-showdown/README.md

 For export PDF:

-When `markDown-showdown-preview.usePuppeteerCore` setting is true, this extension require puppeteer-core package and google chrome browser or chrome-location package, and `chrome.exe` program path is set to `markdown-showdown-preview.chromePath`.
+When `markdown-preview-showdown.usePuppeteerCore` setting is true, this extension require puppeteer-core package and google chrome browser or chrome-location package, and `chrome.exe` program path is set to `markdown-preview-showdown.chromePath`.
 The chrome-location globally installed by npm:

     npm install -g chrome-location

-When `markDown-showdown-preview.usePuppeteerCore` setting is false, this extension require puppeteer package.
+When `markdown-preview-showdown.usePuppeteerCore` setting is false, this extension require puppeteer package.
 The puppeteer globally installed by npm:

     npm install -g puppeteer

 ## Install from VS Code (Recommended)

-Open vscode editor, then search MarkDown-Showdown-Preview in Extensions, then click Install button.
+Open vscode editor, then search markdown-preview-showdown in Extensions, then click Install button.

 ## Extension Settings

 This extension contributes the following settings:

-* `markDown-showdown-preview.autoPreview`: Automatic preview markdown file, default false.
+* `markdown-preview-showdown.autoPreview`: Automatic preview markdown file, default false.
-* `markDown-showdown-preview.scrollSync`: Automatic scroll sync, default true.
+* `markdown-preview-showdown.scrollSync`: Automatic scroll sync, default true.
-* `markdown-showdown-preview.maxContentSize`: When markdown content size exceeds 'maxContentSize' value, compress the content with brotli during message transmission, default 32768(32K) Bytes.
+* `markdown-preview-showdown.maxContentSize`: When markdown content size exceeds 'maxContentSize' value, compress the content with brotli during message transmission, default 32768(32K) Bytes.
-* `markDown-showdown-preview.usePuppeteerCore`: If set to true, then locally installed puppeteer-core will be required.
+* `markdown-preview-showdown.usePuppeteerCore`: If set to true, then locally installed puppeteer-core will be required.
 Otherwise, the puppeteer globally installed by `npm install -g puppeteer` will be required, defualt true.
-* `markdown-showdown-preview.puppeteerWaitForTimeout`: Puppeteer waits for a certain timeout in milliseconds before the document export, default false.
+* `markdown-preview-showdown.puppeteerWaitForTimeout`: Puppeteer waits for a certain timeout in milliseconds before the document export, default false.
-* `markdown-showdown-preview.chromePath`: Chrome executable path, which is used for Puppeteer export.
+* `markdown-preview-showdown.chromePath`: Chrome executable path, which is used for Puppeteer export.
 Leaving it empty means the path will be found automatically.

 ## Keybindings